-The town of Charlestown was recently given approval to weigh in on the proposed Clear River Energy Center, after the Energy Facilities Siting Board (EFSB) voted 3-0 at its Oct.
+The town of Charlestown was recently given approval to weigh in on the proposed Clear River Energy Center, after the Energy Facility Siting Board (EFSB) voted 3-0 at its Oct.
 17 meeting to let the coastal town join as an intervener in the case.

 The decision means Charlestown will host a public hearing and have a limited say in the remaining months of the approval process.
 It also delays by about six weeks the start of the final stage of the power-plant vetting process, which was set to start Oct.
 31 and run through January.

 The hearing requires a 30-day public notice and will likely be held the week after Thanksgiving at Charlestown Elementary School, 363 Carolina Back Road.
 The final evidentiary hearings will now begin Dec.
 11 or later.

 Charlestown sought intervenor status after the Narragansett Indian Tribe announced plans to sell water to Inventory Thermal Development LLC, the Chicago-based developer of the nearly 1-gigawatt fossil-fuel power plant.

 The delay is considered a victory for opponents of the power plant, who believe that a prolonged application process may force Invenergy to abandon the project.
 Due to the latest postponement, a decision on the project isn't expected until March 2018 or later.

 “The decision to postpone the commencement of the final hearing by at least six weeks will, overall, help opponents of Invenergy.
 This is because all of the recent information coming out of the ISO (New England) wholesale markets tends to show why Invenergy is not needed,” wrote Jerry Elmer, senior attorney for the Conservation Law Foundation (CLF), one of the intervenors in the power-plant docket.